-Student Agreement

-Enrollment in this class signifies that the student has agreed to abide by and adhere to the policies and regulations specified above.
+Student Agreement: Enrollment in this class signifies that you have agreed to abide by and adhere to the policies and regulations specified above.
 It is understood that the instructor may adapt or change this syllabus and the assignments contained within it according to circumstances that may arise during the course of the semester.